 What is nadolol (Corgard)?

-Nadolol is in a group of drugs called beta-blockers.
-Beta-blockers affect the heart and circulation (blood flow through arteries and veins).
+Nadolol is a beta-blocker that affects the heart and circulation (blood flow through arteries and veins).

 Nadolol may also be used for other purposes not listed in this medication guide.